officialparacite/Minimal_HTTPS_Client/README.md

 - A basic HTTPS client.
 - Connects to an HTTPS server using SSL/TLS.
 - Sends a GET request and prints the response.
-- dynamically allocates memory for the response.
+- Dynamically allocates memory for the response.

 ## Build Instructions